 Back in early 2015 I was advised to remove most of what we ate from our diet.
 I sat there, completely dumbfounded.
 What would we eat?
 Ok, there were still plenty of meat, poultry and fish options and a lot of veggies were in play so I could certainly come up with some main meals.
 But what about baking?
 I preferred to make all of our treats, snacks, muffins, and deserts from scratch and removing pretty much every ingredient I relied on was sending me into fits.
 And what would I do without my favorite pancakes and waffles?

 I knew how to make gluten free anything.
-But what about ingredients for allergen free baking?
+But what about ingredients for allergy free baking?

 I threw myself a pity party.
 My daughter cried endlessly over loosing so many foods.
 This wasn’t the end of the world but it felt like we were just going to have to live without our favorite foods for a really long time.

 Except that there was NO WAY I was going to let that happen.
 I’m way too stubborn to be told that I “can’t” have something.
 Darn it – where there is a stubborn determination there is absolutely a way!
-I knew I could find ingredients for allergen free baking that were just as delicious in my recipes.
+I knew I could find ingredients for allergy free baking and allergy free desserts that were just as delicious as my tried and true recipes.

 My previous baking and snack/breakfast food making relied heavily on almond flour, cashew flour, coconut flour, eggs, coconut milk, almond milk, butter, coconut oil, and fruits.
 These ingredients were all now forbidden with eggs, almond products, and butter being gone for good.

-I was coming up empty and worried that I would not be able to pull off allergen free baking.
+I was coming up empty and worried that I would not be able to pull off allergy free baking.

 But alas – I was oh so wrong!

-Before I dive into my new must-have ingredients for allergen free baking, let me just share a short list of those delicious creations that my entire family now begs for.
+Before I dive into my new must-have ingredients for allergy free baking (and other allergy free recipes), let me just share a short list of those delicious creations that my entire family now begs for.

 - Horchata Muffins